Hey there Smooth Jazz Lovers!!

 Ever since he first burst onto the SJ scene not quite ten years ago, Culbertson’s name has become synonymous with quality projects.
 Brian credits his dad, a high school band director, with helping him not only develop an ear for music, but also with teaching him how to play a wide variety of instruments.
 Brian began on piano at age 8, but in short order he had also added drums, trombone and bass to his arsenal.
 Bored with classical recital pieces, the young Culbertson began composing in junior high and as well was experimenting with a synthesizer and an old four-track recorder.

-Soon after graduating, Brian headed to Chicago to further his studies in music.
-With the help of a family friend, Culbertson was able to sign a deal with the Mesa/Blue Moon Record label shortly thereafter.
-And so it came about that he single-handedly recorded his debut album, Long Night Out in the bedroom of an apartment that he shared with three college buddies.
-The album was a resounding success, spending ten consecutive weeks in the Top Five of the adult contemporary charts.
 Since then, Culbertson’s name has become somewhat of a fixture near or at the top of the charts as he has enjoyed not only a string of highly creative and successful releases under his own name but has also helped pen and/or produce smash hits for Steve Cole, Bob James, and Rick Braun, among others.
 This was all capped off just last year when Brian was recognized as the top keyboardist in SJ.
 Come on Up is his latest solo project, seventh overall, and the one that finds itself in our musical spotlight on this occasion.
 From Come On Up, we have the title track with Norman Brown on the track as well as Our Love and Playin'.

 CD:Come On Up